- What are the size limits and PDF format restrictions on PDF files I can use?

 An authorization code is just a (random) text string that has been pre-generated via the Codes tab on the DrumlinPublisher software.
 DrumlinPublisher will only allow you to generate codes for files that you created/own, and when it generates a set of codes (e.g. 50 codes for 30 separate titles, so 1500 codes altogether - essentially this is simply a block of text strings, one per line, that are your current "stock" for these publications) each code includes on the DRM server details of the DocID it refers to and a usage count, typically 1 or 2 - this count specifies on how many devices the code can be used.

-So now we have 50 codes for DocID 123456 and another 50 for another DocID etc. We load the codes onto our web server (or you do this on your web server or third party server as explained in my last email) and then when the purchaser places an order for an item the cart system sends them a brief email, as you would for any product, but the email should include the next un-issued code from your stock for that particular DocID.
+So now we have 50 codes for DocID 123456 and another 50 for another DocID etc. We load the codes onto our web server (or you do this on your web server or third party server) and then when the purchaser places an order for an item the cart system sends them a brief email, as you would for any product, but the email should include the next un-issued code from your stock for that particular DocID.
+Manual distribution of codes is also possible of course and is suitable for small volume sales.
 We have template email instructions and you can see the basic idea: here - The user follows the instructions, and when they first open the file it asks for a code for that file.
-The user enters the code and it is checked on our DRM server to make sure it is valid for that particular file and has a usage count > 0.
-If it does, the DRM server tells the user's device that it is OK to view that file and decrements the usage count on the DRM server record for that code, so if it started as 2 it would then be 1 and if it was 1 it would go to 0 and could no longer be used - in fact if someone tries to use a code that has a count of 0 that too is logged for you to see.
+The user enters the code and it is checked on our DRM server to make sure it is valid for that particular file and has a usage count > 0 and has not expired and is enabled.
+If it passes these checks the DRM server tells the user's device that it is OK to view that file and decrements the usage count on the DRM server record for that code, so if it started as 2 it would then be 1 and if it was 1 it would go to 0 and could no longer be used - in fact if someone tries to use a code that has a count of 0 that is also logged for you to see.